pbackup12345/oauth2-firebase-auth/README.md

 In OAuth2.0, each client must be registered in advance.
 This library uses the Cloud Firestore as the storage for the client definitions.
 In the current version, you need to register client definitions with the Firebase Console manually.
-To register a client definition, add a new doc in a "clients" collection as like the following:
+To register a client definition, add a new doc in a "oauth2_clients" collection as like the following:

-- Collection: `clients`
+- Collection: `oauth2_clients`
 - Doc ID: Auto-generated.
 This will be used as a Client ID value.
 - Fields:
   - `user_id` - The user ID which represents this client as a user.